-1) All students interested in declaring a major must first pass Music 30A with a "C" or better (with the exception of students interested in declaring the Global Musics concentration of the Music B.A. major, who only need to pass MUSC 14 or 16 with a "C" or better).
+1) All students interested in declaring a major must first pass MUSC 30A with a "C" or better (with the exception of students interested in declaring the Global Musics concentration of the Music B.A. major, who only need to pass MUSC 14 or 16 with a "C" or better).

-- MUSC 30A is typically offered in the fall and is part of a year long theory sequence, and in Spring as a standalone course (for Major/Minor tracks that only require MUSC 30A).
-MUSC 30A is the prerequisite to all major requirements.
-The only other courses that will fulfill major requirements that you can take before passing 30A are MUSC 16, lessons, ensembles, and courses in the MUSC 11/80/81 series.
+- MUSC 30A is typically offered in the Fall as part of a year long theory sequence, and in Spring as a standalone course (for Major/Minor tracks that only require MUSC 30A).
+MUSC 30A is the prerequisite for many upper-division major requirements.
+Other courses that will fulfill major requirements that you can take before passing 30A are MUSC 14, MUSC 16, lessons, ensembles, and courses in the MUSC 11/80/81 series.
 Occasionally, if proficiency can be shown, students can take other courses by instructor permission, on a case-by-case basis.

-2) Complete an online “Petition for Major/Minor Declaration” form;
+2) Complete an online “Petition for Major/Minor Declaration” form in your MyUCSC portal;

-- If you are declaring a Music B.M. major, or the Western Art Music concentration of the Music B.A. major, you must obtain your applied instrument instructor’s signature on the “Primary Instrument Instruction Authorization” form (also available in the Music Department Office);
+- If you are declaring the Music B.M. major, or the Western Art Music concentration of the Music B.A. major, you must obtain your applied instrument instructor’s signature on the “Primary Instrument Instruction Authorization” form (also available in the Music Department Office);

 - Note: Students who demonstrate insufficient potential when auditioning for individual instruction may have limited access to lessons, and they may be denied entry to the major.